10Vaibhav/PowerBI-DashboardCollection/README.md

 - Detailed README files describing the dashboard's purpose, insights, and key metrics
 - Screenshots or previews to showcase the dashboard's visuals

-> ⚠️ **Note:** Due to data privacy and security considerations, datasets and Power BI files (.pbix) are not shared in this repository.
-Only visual outputs and documentation are provided.
+> ⚠️ **Note:**: In order to maintain the focus on data visualization and insights, this repository exclusively shares visual outputs (images and PDFs) and accompanying documentation.
+Original datasets and Power BI files (.pbix) are not included to streamline the exploration of dashboards and reports.

 ## 🗂️ Project List